Vis-halG/Frontend-Interview/README.md

 React then compares the new Virtual DOM with the old one and updates only the changed parts in the real DOM.
 This makes the application faster and more efficient.
 ***

+###  5.React:- How do you create a component in React?
+A React component is created by defining a JavaScript function that returns JSX and exporting it for reuse.
 ***

 ***

 ***

 ***